The RF 200-800mm lens is expected to arrive in December. In the meantime, here are the expectations for this lens.

 Here is a partial list of functions assignable to the Lens Function buttons:

 The RF 200-800 does not have a dedicated focus ring.
-Instead, the knurled plastic control ring serves dual purposes, acting as a manual focus ring when that functionality is selected via a provided switch.
-While the ring is relatively small, it is not positioned near other features, making it easier to find.
+Instead, the knurled plastic control ring serves dual purposes, acting as a manual focus ring when that functionality is selected via a provided switch or camera.
+While the ring is relatively small and not especially easy to tactilely find, it is not positioned near other features.

 This lens has a minimum focus distance of 2.62' (0.8m) at 200mm, where it generates its maximum magnification, a good 0.25x spec.
 Here are additional minimum focus distances: